Hengle/Folkvangr/Budget/Studio.md

 The difficult part is making quality animation economically without access to the large budgets or tools of other studios.

 Advertising will also take some work to attract clients.

+### Office Space
+It would be nice to build contacts in the open source community and keep the studio true to the creative roots rather than become a money-driven business.

+The office space should be fun.
+No cubicles or windowless prisons.
+Lots of wall space for posting artwork.
+A comfortable area for meetings.

 ### Pipeline
 The studio atmosphere will be more relaxed and informal than a large studio.
 The goal is to create a pipeline without stiffling micromanagement where employees are respected and entrusted with a greater degree of creative freedom.